emrebstc/FPGA-Sobel-Edge-Detection-Pipeline-with-VHDL-Simulation-Benchmark/README.md

 11. Done

-*Note: If you want to generate different resolutions like 256x256 or something else edit "line_buffer.vhd" and change 1023 value to 255 for 256x256 resolution.
+*Note: Before creating each new image, delete the output_image_data.txt file from the project folder or rename it to something like output_image_dataX.txt in the test bench code.
+If you want to generate different resolutions like 256x256 or something else edit "line_buffer.vhd" and change 1023 value to 255 for 256x256 resolution.
 Also edit "txt_to_rgb.py"*

 --------------------------------------------------------------------------------------------------------------
 # EXAMPLES